Claude Code Plugins

 File modifications checklist:

-• Dockerfile has ENABLE_COVERAGE and COVERAGE_SERVER_URL build args
+• Dockerfile has ENABLE_COVERAGE build arg (removed COVERAGE_SERVER_URL)

-• Dockerfile has conditional build logic with coverage flags
+• Dockerfile has conditional build logic with -tags=coverage flag

 • .tekton/*-push.yaml has build-instrumented-image task after prefetch-dependencies